-- The WFU arborist or a qualified member of the WFU landscaping department will determine which trees require protection and the area of protection and mark said area. - The contractor or subcontractor or personnel responsible for the project will construct and maintain fencing, for each protected tree or group of trees on the site, encircling the outer limits of the critical root zone to prevent unnecessary damage.
+• The WFU arborist or a qualified member of the WFU landscaping department will determine which trees require protection and the area of protection and mark said area.

+- The contractor or subcontractor or personnel responsible for the project will construct and maintain fencing, for each protected tree or group of trees on the site, encircling the outer limits of the critical root zone to prevent unnecessary damage.
 Project managers will ensure that work sites do not spread onto nearby areas outside the designated work zone. - Fencing: Chain link fencing or wood fencing of at least four feet height and supported at a maximum of ten-foot intervals by posts will be used.
 Wooden stakes and rebar posts are not considered an approved method sufficient enough to keep the fence upright and in place.
-See Appendix E, "Fencing" for illustrations of proper fencing techniques. - o For every inch of trunk diameter measured at 4' above grade, fencing will be 1 foot from the tree trunk.
+See Appendix E, "Fencing" for illustrations of proper fencing techniques. - For every inch of trunk diameter measured at 4' above grade, fencing will be 1 foot from the tree trunk.
 For example: a five-inch diameter tree will have fencing at least 5 feet from the tree.
-All fencing will remain in place until construction is completed. - Within the fenced areas no materials, soil, gravel, etc. will be stored, no vehicles or equipment will be parked or maneuvered, neither excavations nor grade changes will occur and no new pavement will be installed. - o If materials are stored outside the fenced area but within the drip line of trees, logging mats and mulch will be used to prevent compaction of the soil surrounding tree roots. - o Signage: Clearly visible "Keep Out" signs are to be posted on all sides of fencing at minimum intervals of 15'.
-These signs are to be maintained as long as the fence is in place.
-All protective fencing will remain in place until exterior work has been completed. - Vinyl construction fencing: such fencing will only be permitted as an exception for cases where metal or wood fencing is not feasible.
+All fencing will remain in place until construction is completed. - Within the fenced areas no materials, soil, gravel, etc. will be stored, no vehicles or equipment will be parked or maneuvered, neither excavations nor grade changes will occur and no new pavement will be installed. - If materials are stored outside the fenced area but within the drip line of trees, logging mats and mulch will be used to prevent compaction of the soil surrounding tree roots. - Vinyl construction fencing: such fencing will only be permitted as an exception for cases where metal or wood fencing is not feasible.
 Contractors must obtain written approval from the Director or Manager of Landscaping Services to use vinyl fencing for tree protection. - Stump removal: Trees cleared from the site and the perimeters of the site will have their stumps removed by grinding them out to protect and preserve nearby saved trees.